Kazimierz Reychman

-Kazimierz Reychman (born 1 November 1882; died 16 August 1936 in Warsaw) was a Polish diplomat of Jewish origin.
+Kazimierz Reychman (1 November 1882 – 16 August 1936 in Warsaw) was a Polish diplomat of Jewish origin.

 He was the son of Nicholas and Anna Chocimska.
 He served as vice-consul of the Republic in Buenos Aires, then consul of the Republic in Rio de Janeiro.

 He was the brother of Stanislaus (an engineer, co-founder of the Association of Polish Electrical Engineers), Eugenia, and Wanda Justyna.

 On 2 October 1907 he married Wandą Olszewicz, whom he divorced on 6 March 1924.
 From the marriage he had two sons: Stefan Adolf (engineer) and Jan Antoni.